sjl/adopt/docs/01-usage.markdown

 Note that the result of this will be a fresh list of all the given parameters, but their order will be reversed because `cons` adds each new parameter to the front of the list.
-If the order doesn't matter, you're all set.
+If the order doesn't matter for what you're going to do with it, you're all set.
 Otherwise, there are several ways to get around this problem.
 The first is to add the parameter to the end of the list in the `:reduce` function:

+    :::lisp
     (defparameter *option-exclude*
       (adopt:make-option 'exclude
         :long "exclude"